COST03-BP05 Configure billing and cost management tools - Cost Optimization Pillar

 • Tracking: Show the current cost and usage against configured goals or targets.

-• Forecasts: Show estimated future costs, estimate your resource usage, and spend with forecast dashboards that you create.
+• Forecasts: Show estimated future costs, estimate your resource usage, and spend with forecast dashboards you create.

-You can use AWS tools like AWS Cost Explorer, AWS Billing and Cost Management, or AWS Budgets for essentials, or you can integrate CUR data with Amazon Athena and Amazon QuickSight to provide this capability for more detailed views.
-If you don't have essential skills or bandwidth in your organization, you can work with AWS ProServ, AWS Managed Services (AMS), or AWS Partners and use their tools.
-You can also use third-party tools, but verify first that the cost provides value to your organization.
+If you don't have essential skills or bandwidth in your organization, you can work with AWS ProServ, AWS Managed Services (AMS), or AWS Partners.
+You can also use third-party tools but ensure you validate the value proposition.

 Implementation steps